LakshayYadav-341/OrganDonation/README.md

-## Organ Donation App
+# Organ Donation App

-# Roll Number - S20210010129
+Block-chain based web app for registration of organ donors and for recipients to match to their desired organ donors

-# First run the command "npm i"
-# Then run the command "npm start"
+First run the command "npm i" to install the node_modules Then run the command "npm start"